 The script was penned by Wyatt Ordung, a sort of wannabe character bouncing around B-Hollywood in the fifties, acting, writing and serving as ”technical adviser” up until 1954, when he ran into a young producer called Roger Corman, and expressed an interest in directing.
 Corman asked Ordung to cough up the remaining 2 000 dollars that was needed to finance his current film, and the gig was his.
 Ordung, who had received exactly 2 000 dollars for his work on Robot Monster, was game.
 Thus he became the director of Monster from the Ocean Floor (review), Corman’s second film, in which, in typical Corman fashion, he also acted.
 He wrote for a handful of films, including Target Earth (1954, review) and First Man into Space (1959), directed and produced another movie in the fifties, worked on a couple of small films as assistant director in the sixties and seventies, including The Navy vs. the Night Monsters (1966) and then sort of disappeared.
-Some sources give him credit for co-writing The Phantom from 10,000 Leagues (1955).
+Some sources give him credit for co-writing The Phantom from 10,000 Leagues (1955, review).

 There are mentions here and there of an interview with Ordung in the magazine Fangoria, in which he claims that the premise of Robot Monster was completely Phil Tucker’s idea, and that he protested vigorously against the idea of making a comedy following the last people on Earth after a nuclear annihilation, to which Tucker’s wife Francine is supposed to have replied: ”That’s what I tried to tell him last night!”
 The original title was supposed to be Googie-Eyes, and the monster was supposed to have protruding google-eyes.
 Anyway, Ordung goes on to explain that ever since the film came out he had been trying to explain that he ”didn’t write that piece of garbage”.
 In fact, said Ordung, executive producer Al Zimbalist owed a furniture dealer 500 dollars, and the furniture dealer had hopes of becoming a screenwriter, and agreed to forget the 500 dollars if he could work on a script.
 According to Ordung this shady furniture dealer actually wrote 60 percent of the movie, for example adding Great Guidance and the whole dream frame, which wasn’t in Ordung’s script.
 An excerpt of the interview can be found here, in Italian.